andy1197/sjsucsguide/guide.md

 |<img width=170/>| <img width=260/>| <img width=1160/> |

 ### Electives <a name="electives"></a>
 You'll need to take 14 units of electives.
+Since (basically) every CS elective is 3 units, **so you'll have to take 5 CS electives.**

+I'm not going to list the electives I chose because.

+I made a [template](https://docs.google.com/document/d/1tZjIYEdGjUZg-vztMmSd8zEpPA0KH2yOFF7CaeHGrgE/edit) that allows you to group electives based on interest.

 ## Planning
 ### MyProgress